DevTechMastery/selenium-python-webstore/README.md

 Notifications are sent to the team via Slack, and test results are visualized using Allure reports.

-The `myStoreWebUI` test automation framework is built using a modern technology stack that includes Python, Selenium WebDriver, pytest, and Jenkins among others.
+The `webstore` test automation framework is built using a modern technology stack that includes Python, Selenium WebDriver, pytest, and Jenkins among others.
 This combination of technologies allows for robust, scalable, and maintainable automated testing of the web application's user interface.

 ## Repository Structure
 The project structure is organized as follows: